accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 Here also to mention __Engineering aspects__ of concurrency & parallelism.
 I categorized coroutine in this part.

   * __Coroutine, thread, and process__.
 In theory, they should be able to achieve the same level of performance or parallelism, except coroutine allows bypassing the Kernel, and threads are more lightweighted to share resource/memory than processes.
-However, a nice programming API does matter, that by which coroutine quickly gains adoption.
-Threading are left to give developers root control on concurrency & parallelism, where the thread execution pool can be tricky; while processes are better at resource/fault isolation.
+However, a nice programming API does matter, that by which coroutine quickly gains adoption with async/await.
+Threading are left to give developers root control on concurrency & parallelism, where the thread execution pool can be carefully designed; while processes are better at resource/fault isolation.

   * __Sync & Async__.
 In theory, they should be able to achieve the same level of performance or parallelism.
 But Async programming is easier to overlap CPU time with IO time to improve efficiency (e.g. epoll), and more easily cut long function into smaller tasks to benefit load balancing.
+Fundamentally, Async is implemented by either busy polling (Sync) or periodically checks.
+Busy polling can sometime be more efficient when working with high performance IO devices like NVM and RDMA.

   * __Lock and preempting__.
 A simple lock let first comer win and blocks later comers.
-But it can be implemented differently to either let first/later comer win, either block/non-block, and with OCC retry.
+But it can be implemented differently to either let first/later comer win, either blocking/non-blocking, and with OCC retry.
 Such techniques can be used to optimize DB transactions, especially those mixed short live OLTP transactions with long running OLAP transactions.

   * __Testing the correctness__ of a complex concurrency program is not easy and important for Cloud storage.
-C# [Coyote] searches through the large execution ordering space to find potential bugs.
+C# [Coyote](https://github.com/microsoft/coyote) searches through the large execution ordering space to find potential bugs.
 FoundationDB also equips with Deterministic Simulation Testing built by Flow.
-Besides, TLA+ is used to model the state machine aside to verify liveness and invariants.
+Besides, [TLA+](https://lamport.azurewebsites.net/tla/book.html) is used to model the state machine aside to verify liveness and invariants.

 __CPU-cache and in-memory__